DeepDoge/master-ts-rpc/README.md

-# MASTER-TS RPC
+# Master-TS RPC

 This is a simple RPC library for TypeScript.<br/>
-It works with any framework or without framework, can be used with any verifier, Zod, SuperStruct, [MasterValidator](https://github.com/DeepDoge/master-validator), custom ones etc, any.
+It works with any framework or without framework, can be used with any verifier, Zod, SuperStruct, [Master-TS Types](https://github.com/DeepDoge/master-ts-types), custom ones etc, any.

 **This project is still in development and breaking changes might occur.**<br/>